Craig Smith’s 3 goals carry Bruins past Sabres 6-2

 BOSTON (AP) — Craig Smith scored three goals Saturday to help the Boston Bruins complete their season-series dominance over the Buffalo Sabres with a 6-2 victory.

-With its ninth victory in 11 games, Boston slipped into third place in the NHL’s East division, a point ahead of the Islanders.
-New York hosts the Rangers on Saturday night.
+With its ninth victory in 11 games, Boston remained in fourth place in the NHL’s East division, a point behind the third-place Islanders, who beat the Rangers, 3-0, on Saturday night.
+The Bruins’ next point will clinch a playoff berth.
+They also will earn a spot if the fifth-place Rangers don’t win all of their final four games.

 “It was cool seeing the hats flying,” Smith said of his second career hat trick, but first with Boston.
 “I don’t see it very often for myself.”